a3d3-hackathon/HEP-ADC2021-examplecode/README.md

 # ADC2021: Unsupervised New Physics detection at 40 MHz

+**NOTE:**
-This repository is a form of the AD Challenge 2021 Example code: (https://github.com/mpp-hep/ADC2021-examplecode)
+* This repository is a fork of the original AD Challenge 2021 Example code: (https://github.com/mpp-hep/ADC2021-examplecode)
+* We will using this repo for our development.
+You can develop your code on a different branch of this repo.

 This repository contains code examples for analysing the [Anomaly Detection Data Challenge](https://mpp-hep.github.io/ADC2021/) datasets.